CUBRID/cubrid-manual/en/intro.rst

 **Generic Volume**

 For efficient management, the volume type to be added to the database can be specified as one of the following: data, temp or index.
-If data usage is not specified, it is specified as a generic volume and it stores data or index.
+If data usage is not specified, it is specified as a generic volume and it stores data and index.
+Also it is specified as the generic volume when a volume file is automatically added.

 **Data Volume**